dodo920306/bisce/README.md

 $ sudo docker exec -e CORE_PEER_MSPCONFIGPATH=/etc/hyperledger/users/admin/msp $(sudo docker ps --filter "name=^peer0.*" --format "{{.Names}}") peer channel update -f /etc/hyperledger/update_in_envelope.pb -c biscechannel1 -o $(sudo docker ps --filter "name=^orderer0.*" --format "{{.Names}}"):7050 --tls --cafile /etc/hyperledger/peers/peer0/tls/ca.crt
 ```

-to update the channel to include the joinners once most of members in the channel has signed for it.
+to update the channel to include the joinners once you're sure that more than half of members in the channel has signed for it.

 Once the joiners are sure that they are in the channel, run